Lipreading Practice

 Telephone 0808 808 0123

-Action on Hearing Loss is the largest charity in the UK campaigning, lobbying and raising awareness of deafness and hearing loss.
-It also has a range of aids to help improve your hearing and provides advice and support.
+The RNID is the largest charity in the UK campaigning, lobbying and raising awareness of deafness and hearing loss.

 Age UK